Zoetermeer/latro/README.rst

     }
   }

-  M.bar + M.foo // ERROR: Unbound identifier 'bar'!
+  M::bar + M::foo // ERROR: Unbound identifier 'bar'!

 This code does not compile because ``bar`` is defined on the module ``N.M``, not ``M``.
 But if we were to try to define a function